apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-a-typescript-sdk.md

 Browse to the folder **petstore_ts_fetch** and sadly there isn’t a README.
 Lack of documentation around how to use generated SDKs can be a challenge when using OpenAPI Generator.

 Experienced developers will notice **package.json** and **tsconfig.json** are also missing.
-Not sure why these are omitted, but the steps below will help install dependencies and configure Typescript in order to build your SDK.
+Not sure why these are omitted, but the steps below will help install dependencies and configure TypeScript in order to build your SDK.

 > ![Type of developers](/img/oas-typescript-folder.png)

 Here is how I prepared the SDK to be compiled.

-1. In a terminal app, change to the typescript/petstore_ts_fetch directory.
+1. In a terminal app, change to the **petstore_ts_fetch** directory.

 ``` bash
 cd petstore_ts_fetch